TumblThreeApp/TumblThree-wiki/Home.md

 * A settings panel (change download location, turn preview off/on, define number of concurrent downloads, set the imagesize of downloaded pictures, set download defaults, enable portable mode, etc.)
 * An option to skip the download of a file if it has already been downloaded before in any currently added blog
 * Preview of photos & videos
-* Download of Gif instead of WebP/Gifv images from Tumblr
 * File rename functionality
-* :star: Download of Twitter blogs
+* Download of Twitter/X blogs
-* Image viewer with slideshow mode 🆕
+* Image viewer with slideshow mode
-* Automated update process 🆕
+* Automated update process
-* Group blogs into collections 🆕
+* Group blogs into collections
-* Choice of download format for .pnj links 🆕
+* :star: Download of Bluesky (user feed) blogs 🆕
 <details>
   <summary>click for more</summary><br/>

+* Download of Gif instead of WebP/Gifv images from Tumblr
 * Internationalization support (several languages available)
 * A download queue
 * Autosave of the queuelist